Homogenic: Music and lyrics

-Homogenic is an electronica, trip hop, art pop, and experimental album.
-Additionally, it contains elements of IDM and techno.
-Before production began on Homogenic, Björk wanted to create an album with "a simple sound" and "only one flavour".
 Heather Phares of AllMusic described the sound of Homogenic as a "fusion of chilly strings (courtesy of the Icelandic String Octet), stuttering, abstract beats, and unique touches like accordion and glass harmonica".
 The album differs from her previous two releases stylistically, and Neva Chonin of Rolling Stone stated the album was "certain to be rough going for fans looking for the sweet melodies and peppy dance collages of her earlier releases".
 As with other Björk releases, it has been difficult for critics to classify Homogenic within a musical genre.
 Tiny Mix Tapes considered that "Björk has managed to create something so refreshingly unique that trying to categorize and label the music is rather dubious."
-Writing for Beats Per Minute, Cole Zercoe felt Homogenic represented a pinnacle work of trip hop, forming part of "a sort of holy trinity of this musical aesthetic" along with Massive Attack's Mezzanine and Portishead's Dummy.
+Writing for Beats per Minute, Cole Zercoe felt Homogenic represented a pinnacle work of trip hop, forming part of "a sort of holy trinity of this musical aesthetic" along with Massive Attack's Mezzanine and Portishead's Dummy.

 Björk wanted Homogenic to have a conceptual focus on her native Iceland.
 Producer Markus Dravs recalled Björk wanting it to sound like "rough volcanoes with soft moss growing all over it..."
 In an interview for Oor, Björk explained that "in Iceland, everything revolves around nature, 24 hours a day.
 Earthquakes, snowstorms, rain, ice, volcanic eruptions, geysers...
 Very elementary and uncontrollable.
 But at the other hand, Iceland is incredibly modern; everything is hi-tech.
 The number of people owning a computer is as high as nowhere else in the world.
 That contradiction is also on Homogenic.
 The electronic beats are the rhythm, the heartbeat.
 The violins create the old-fashioned atmosphere, the colouring."